ihmeuw/vivarium_research/docs/source/model_design/programming_vivarium/running_simulations/index.rst

 for a single model run, including the draw number, artifact path, population, scenario, time period, and any stratifications.
 This should largely be familiar as RT members edit this frequently for interactive sim runs.
+For more information on running an interactive sim, check out :ref:`this page <vivarium_interactive_simulation>`.

 Match this information to the run specified in the vivarium research documentation.